banodoco/Steerable-Motion/README.md

 # Steerable Motion, a ComfyUI custom node for steering videos with batches of images

 Steerable Motion is a ComfyUI node for batch creative interpolation.
 Our goal is to feature the best quality and most precise and powerful methods for steering motion with images as video models evolve.
-This node is best used via [Dough](https://github.com/banodoco/dough) - a creative tool which simplifies the settings and provides a nice creative flow.
+This node is best used via [Dough](https://github.com/banodoco/dough) - a creative tool which simplifies the settings and provides a nice creative flow - or in Discord - by joining this channel.

 ![Main example](https://github.com/banodoco/steerable-motion/blob/main/demo/main_example.gif)

-## Installation
+## Installation in Comfy

 1. If you haven't already, install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [Comfy Manager](https://github.com/ltdrdata/ComfyUI-Manager) - you can find instructions on their pages.
 2. Download [this workflow](https://raw.githubusercontent.com/banodoco/steerable-motion/main/demo/creative_interpolation_example.json) and drop it into ComfyUI.